FAU limits football stadium to 20% capacity for home opener

 "We've got to take precautions and we've got to take care of each other," said Zamora.

-"This is the first time that we're back in a long time," said Xiomara Serrano, FAU fan.
+"This is the first time that we're back in a long time," said FAU fan Xiomara Serrano.

 Both Zamora and Serrano admitted they didn't think there would be a 2020 season and that they feel safe at games that are being limited to 20% capacity.